Quick CPE Guide

 You can earn CPE credits by performing professional development activities in any field that is relevant to your certification.
 Professional development activities are relevant to your certification if they relate to your field or a neighbouring field.
 For example: If you are an Information Security Practitioner, you can earn CPE credits by developing your knowledge and skills in information security, data protection, IT security, ethical hacking or business continuity.
 You can only earn CPE credits with activities that contribute to your knowledge and skills development.
 You cannot earn CPE credits by performing your regular job activities.

-We have compiled a concise overview to show you how many credits you can earn by performing various professional development activities.
+We have compiled a concise overview to show you how many credits you can earn by performing various professional development activities (Lunch, dinner, drinks and travel time should not be counted).
 Benefit from the CPE opportunities we offer, and earn your CPE credits as you provide value to the industry.

 What if I fail to submit the required amount of CPE credits?